Pioreactor/docs.pioreactor/user_guide/02-Experiment preparation/04-Setting up an experiment.md

-# Setting up an Experiment
+# Setting up an experiment

 ### Creating an experiment